vipulchaskar/protobuf-tutorial/README.md

 Observe that the C++, Python, and Java examples in this directory run in a similar way and can view/modify files created by other languages and vice versa.

+---

+_Note: You can also install protobuf on your own machine and do the development work there.
+I personally found it easier.
+Please see the official website for instructions on this.
+HOWEVER, please make sure that your code compiles and works correctly on remote.cs machines before submitting._